-Dick Traum, an above-the-knee amputee, completes the New York City Marathon, the first amputee to do so
+Dick Traum, an above-the-knee amputee, completes the New York City Marathon, the first amputee to complete a 26.2-mile course

 An article about Dick Traum appears in Runner's World.
 The story inspires Terry Fox, a young Canadian amputee suffering from cancer, to embark on a cross country run across Canada to raise funds and awareness for cancer research.
 Terry ultimately lost his battle to the disease in 1981 but his legacy lives on in a series of Terry Fox races.

 Dick founds Achilles Track Club, and six members complete the NYC Marathon

 The Vermont Chapter is founded, the first chapter outside New York

 The first International Chapter, New Zealand, is founded